mozilla/bugbug/README.md

 Run `pip install -r requirements.txt` and `pip install -r test-requirements.txt`

+### Auto-formatting

+This project is using [pre-commit](https://pre-commit.com/).
+Please run `pre-commit install` to install the git pre-commit hooks on your clone.

+Every time you will try to commit, pre-commit will run checks on your files to make sure they follow our style standards and they aren't affected by some simple issues.
+If the checks fail, pre-commit won't let you commit.

 ## Usage

 Run the `run.py` script to perform training / classification.
 The first time `run.py` is executed, the `--train` argument should be used to automatically download databases containing bugs and commits data.

 ### Running the repository mining script